 Implementation Arrangement.
 The executing agency is the Ministry of Finance and the implementing agency is the National Housing Development Corporation Limited (NHDCL) of the Government of Bhutan.
 The NHDCL will establish a PMU comprising officials including an Environmental Safeguard Officer who is a permanent employee of NHDCL.
 The PMU will be strengthened with external experts or consultants in environmental and social safeguards, including experts on finance, procurement, technical areas, and contract management.
 PIUs will be established at the local level or municipalities where the subprojects under the Project are located.
 In this subproject for Thimphu, the NHDCL will serve as the PIU.
-The PMU and PIUs will have responsibility for overseeing subproject management, including environmental clearance of the subproject from the relevant competent authority in compliance with RECOP.
+The PMU and PIUs will have responsibility for overseeing subproject management, including overseeing EMP implementation.
+The PMU will also have the responsibility for obtaining environmental clearance of the subproject from the relevant competent authority in compliance with RECOP.